codezeus-abypanda/code-20210316-abhishekpanda/README.md

       -> numpy

 ## 2. Input json file named as "input_data.json" needs to be present in the local folder along with the python code in the respective format.
 This file consists of height and weight information of individuals.

+## 3. Table1.csv is the final output table rendered as a csv file.

+## 4. Inference_Table.csv consists the observations and inferences made from the Table1.

+## 5. output.jpg consists the screenshot of the standalone BMI application.